crucialfelix/crucialfelix.github.io/_posts/2013-05-16-learning-a-language-is-brain-damage.markdown

 ---
 layout: post
-title: "Learning a language is like brain damage"
+title: Learning a language is like brain damage
+categories: clojure
 published: true
 ---